itihon/signup_signin_example/README.md

 ## Sign-up and sign-in forms

+> [!NOTE]
+> This example doesn't show how you should implement validation of user input.
+It simply demonstrates the library features.

+> [!WARNING]
+> This example and the videos are outdated.
+The library API has been slightly changed since this example was published, particularly signatures of the [constructor](https://itihon.github.io/isomorphic-validation/api/validation/constructor) and [`Validation().constraint()`](https://itihon.github.io/isomorphic-validation/api/validation/instance-methods/constraint) method.
+But in general, the concept is still the same.

 In case somebody wants to follow along, the tags corresponding to the chapters from the video are available:
 `git checkout [Step_0 ...
 Step_6]`